paveltrpn/poller/README.md

 ## About

-CURL part of this project is a simple HTTP client library leveraging C++20 coroutines and the libuv part is provides a asychronous timer, disk and network operations (by now is only timer:).
+CURL part of this project is a simple HTTP client library leveraging C++20 coroutines and the libuv part provides a asychronous timer, disk and network operations (by now is only timer and very simple file open operation:).

 ### Building Dependencies